lauracastrotech/pc-rotate-problem/README.md

 Our goal is to write a function that will rotate a linked list by `k` places to the right.

-For example,if we have the following input list:
+For example, if we have the following input list:

 a → b → c → d → e